Components of State Anti-Bullying Laws and Regulations

 Do Idaho anti-bullying laws and regulations encourage or require districts to provide safeguards or mental health supports for students involved with bullying?

 Yes.
 Idaho school district employees are authorized and expected to intervene on behalf of students facing harassment, intimidation, and bullying to protect and provide support for the victim of the act.

 Do Idaho anti-bullying laws and regulations involve parents in efforts to address bullying behavior?

-No. Idaho anti-bullying laws do not create expectations for parent involvement in addressing bullying behavior; however, the content of professional development for school staff must address the school process for responding to bullying, including parent involvement.
+No. Idaho anti-bullying laws do not create specific expectations for parent involvement in addressing bullying behavior; however, the content of professional development for school staff must address the school process for responding to bullying, including parent involvement.

 For More Information

 Visit the Idaho State Department of Education's "Safe and Drug Free Schools" webpage.